These Chinese chicken zoodles are a quick and easy 15 minute meal. Packed with flavors from your favorite takeout dish but way healthier for you!

 But, I know most of you out there are all cleaning things up, making resolutions, getting your lives back on track in some shape or another and while internally I’m rolling my eyes at every Whole30, detox, cleanse and other “program” most likely commencing today for the month, I feel ya on the need for some green things in our lives right now.

-And, it was fine but honestly, the spiralizer is where it’s at.
+And, it was fine for recipes like zucchini noodles with creamy roasted tomato basil sauce, Thai chicken zucchini noodles and zucchini noodles with sausage, cherries and ricotta but honestly, the spiralizer is where it’s at.

-I mean zoodles > zucchini coins any day, right?
+I mean zucchini noodles (or the more fun term: zoodles) > zucchini coins any day, right?

 These Chinese chicken zoodles are here to change that.